 If your business offers goods or services within the UK and/or the EU, or otherwise monitors the behaviour of individuals who are UK and/or EU citizens (for example, by using online cookies), you will need to achieve and maintain compliance with UK data protection regulations and/or the GDPR .

 In the most simplistic terms, the key implication is that your business must fully understand what personal data it holds, where this data is stored and who has access to it, throughout the full information lifecycle.
 Beyond this, you will need to have clear organisation-wide data-protection policies, set up rigorous governance schemes, maintain auditable records, design and perform annual data protection impact assessments, and ensure that your business partners are also in compliance.
 Last but not least, you must gain the ability to rapidly detect and report on data breaches, and to find, modify or remove personal data on request and within prescribed time limits.

-The stakes are high, the deadlines are short, and in most organisations the size and diversity of existing data stores makes the challenge a daunting one.
+The stakes are high, and in most organisations the size and diversity of existing data stores makes the challenge a daunting one.
 The good news is that Northdoor’s Protect IT security practice has an established set of reviews and recommendations to help you achieve and maintain compliance.
 Our focus is on delivering the best toolsets to help you reliably discover, classify, protect and govern data over time, regardless of where or how it is stored across your local or cloud infrastructure.
-Crucially, our approach is built on automation, integration and continuous monitoring, so GDPR compliance can be accomplished smoothly, rapidly, auditably and without the need to employ armies of administrators.
+Crucially, our approach is built on automation, integration and continuous monitoring, so compliance can be accomplished smoothly, rapidly, auditably and without the need to employ armies of administrators.

-The average UK organisation suffers 3.9 breaches per year (only 45% of which are actually recognised)
+The average UK organisation suffers 3.9 breaches per year (only 45% of which are actually recognised).

 £2.37m is the average total cost of a data breach